marxin/texi2rst-generated/sphinx/gccint/passes-and-files-of-the-compiler/inter-procedural-optimization-passes.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: IPA passes, inter-procedural optimization passes

 .. _ipa-passes:

-.. index:: IPA passes

-.. index:: inter-procedural optimization passes

 Inter-procedural optimization passes
 ************************************